Palming coins and confusing crowds

 Repeat the above as a loop — theory, practice, theory, practice, etc…

 Practice is required to achieve success in any pursuit or amusement, whatever its nature may be.
 Without practice, the best instruction is given in vain.
-Devote as much time as you can to practice coin maneuvers at the outset, so you may acquire a neat method of manipulation, which is the keystone of success in coin magic.
+Devote as much time as you can to practice coin maneuvers at the outset, you may acquire a neat method of manipulation, which is the keystone of success in coin magic.

 This success, once attained, will never leave you.